Skip to main content

 • Distance: 10 miles

-Best Luxury Hideaway: Saint Cecilia
+Best luxury hideaway: Saint Cecilia

-Named after the patron saint of music and poetry, Saint Cecilia plays muse to anyone lucky enough to overnight in this stylish beauty in the Travis Heights neighborhood.
+Named after the patron saint of music and poetry, Saint Cecilia plays muse to anyone lucky enough to stay overnight in this stylish beauty in the Travis Heights neighborhood.
 The secluded property has lush grounds with a 50-foot heated lap pool open 24 hours a day, and the individually designed accommodations (five suites, six bungalows, and three studios) boast loads of style.
 Rooms are kitted out with Rega turntables and Geneva sound systems and you can borrow LPs (as well as poetry anthologies) for leisurely listening whenever the mood strikes you — like when you order an in-room spa treatment for instance.
 You can also grab a bike for a quick spin over to South Congress Ave., just down the road.

 • Nearest airport: Austin-Bergstrom International Airport (AUS)